omarolivarez/cody/README.md

 # cody
-A desktop app for coding (labeling) data
+A desktop app for coding (labeling) data.
+Cody is made from a Python backend, tkinter front-end, and pandas for data management.
 *Screenshot of Cody*
 ![Cody screenshot](https://github.com/omarolivarez/cody/blob/dev/CODY/images/Cody_example.png)